ptaqqqq/microbrewery/README.md

 2. Create a new virtualenv and activate it
 3. (optional) Download [PyTorch](https://pytorch.org/get-started/locally/) wheel suited to your needs
 4. `pip install -r requirements.txt`
 5. Done!
-You can now run `python microbrewery/distiller.py --help` to see a list of available options
+You can now run `python -m microbrewery --help` to see a list of available options

 ## Usage